Course Outline

 • incorporate effective and safe use of ICT relevant to the Arts learning activities you have devised.

-You will also provide a rationale justifying your choices of pedagogy, curriculum content, assessment and resources, and should include references to the course readings and the curriculum documents.
+You will also provide a rationale justifying your choices of pedagogy, curriculum content, assessment and resources, and should include references to the course readings, curriculum documents and education policy frameworks.
+The teaching strategies utilised in your learning and assessment lesson sequence must include explicit teaching, scaffolding, modelling and worked examples, and should be selected based on the students’ familiarity with the content.

 Criteria: